c-i-a-n-i/Login-Sync/README.md

 13. ES log status update
 14. ES log sorting functionality
 15. ES log grouping functionality
+16. Implementation of automatic login sync to track users who have logged into the app

 Database:
 Centralized MySQL database online which synchronizes with the local SQLite databases on the phones of the MIKs and the ES analysts upon connection to the internet